Adriaanse/dd-mapbox/dd-mapbox/README.md

 Using Google Chrome as your web browser is strongly recommended as there are specific Vue extensions for the Chrome developer tools (you will be prompted to install them in chrome) and some code editors like VS Code can use the Chrome developers tools to further improve the debugging experience.

-5. Now use your editor to open the file src/components/HelloWorld.vue then change the text on line 7 to 'Hello world" and if you still have your browser open you will see the text displayed in your browser displayed almost immediately after you save the file, this 'hot-loading' is a typical feature of WebPack.
+5. Now use your editor to open the file src/components/HelloWorld.vue then change the text on line 7 to 'Hello world' and if you still have your browser open you will see the text displayed in your browser displayed almost immediately after you save the file, this 'hot-loading' is a typical feature of WebPack.

 6. Go back to the command prompt running in the dd-mapbox folder to install the vue2mapbox-gl Vue component that was published by Deltares: